DevSingh33/devender_expense_manager_task/README.md

 Reference: https://resocoder.com/2019/08/27/flutter-tdd-clean-architecture-course-1-explanation-project-structure/

-Architecture Overview
+#### Architecture Overview:
 Clean Architecture Layers
-The project is structured feature-wise and each feature has three primary layers:
+The project is structured feature-wise and each feature has three primary layers.

 1.Presentation Layer